Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Newtonian Limit

-Following an examination of the four points regarding the nonrelativistic limit, the following conclusion is reached.
-It has been demonstrated that the system of linearized Einstein equations and conservation laws for scalar perturbations~(\ref{subeq:pertub-flrw}), when combined with the gauge-invariant quantities~(\ref{e-n-gi}), reduces in the nonrelativistic limit to the Poisson equation~(\ref{eq:poisson}) of Newtonian gravitation and the special relativistic relation~(\ref{eq:newt-ngi}).
-This indicates that the gauge-invariant quantities $\varepsilon_\een^\phys$ and $n_\een^\phys$, defined by expressions~(\ref{e-n-gi}), represent the local perturbations of the energy density and the particle number density, respectively, in Newtonian gravitation.
-Therefore, it can be stated that $\varepsilon_\een^\phys$ and $n_\een^\phys$ represent the actual local density perturbations of the energy density and the particle number density in general relativity.
-In conclusion, since the gauge-invariant perturbation of the expansion, $\theta^{\phys}_{\een}$ (\ref{theta-gi}), is identically zero, it can be stated that density perturbations have no influence on the expansion of the universe.
+We now come to a final conclusion.
+The analysis above demonstrates that, in the Newtonian limit, only the Poisson equation~(\ref{eq:poisson}) and the relation~(\ref{eq:newt-ngi}) remain.
+Therefore, $\varepsilon_\een^\phys$ and $n_\een^\phys$ (\ref{e-n-gi}) represent the perturbations in energy and particle number density, respectively, in Newtonian gravity.
+Consequently, they also represent perturbations in energy and particle number density in general relativity.
+Finally, we note that, since $\theta^{\phys}_{\een}=0$ (\ref{theta-gi}), density perturbations do not affect the expansion of the universe.

-The subsequent section of this study will proceed to derive the evolutionary equations for $\varepsilon_\een^\phys$ and $n_\een^\phys$.
-These equations permit the investigation of the evolution of density fluctuations in closed, flat, and open \textsc{flrw} universes independently of the choice of coordinate system.